jorbDehmel/oak/README.md

 ```

-The `match` statement is the only way to access the data inside enums in `Oak`.
+The `match` statement is one of two ways to access the data inside enums in `Oak`, with the other being the compiler-generated "init" methods.
+The compiler generates `let init_OPTION_NAME(self: ^ENUM_NAME, data: OPTION_TYPE) -> void` for each option `OPTION_NAME` in an enum `ENUM_NAME`.
+This wraps the data variable into the enum.
+This all happens via a compiler `C++` interface.

+Note that, if the type of an enum option is the unit struct, the compiler will instead generate a single-argument "init" method, taking only the self.

 ## Misc.
 Notes